dmitrijkiltau/dom.js/ARCHITECTURE.md

 ## Overview

 dom.js features a **modular architecture** that allows you to import only the functionality you need, resulting in optimized bundle sizes while maintaining full backward compatibility.
-The library offers flexible import patterns ranging from a full feature bundle (~13KB) down to individual modules (~2-7KB each).
+The library offers flexible import patterns ranging from a full feature bundle (~10.6 KB gzip) down to individual modules (~0.7–6.8 KB gzip each).

 ## Architecture Principles